The Distribution of Metallicities in the Local Galactic Interstellar Medium: DISCUSSION

 Having completed our examination of the distribution of metallicities in the neutral ISM, it is instructive to compare our results to those obtained from other tracers of metallicity in the Galactic disk.
 Recently, \citet{e22} presented a comparison of the metallicity distributions derived from studies of H~{\sc ii} regions, neutral clouds, B stars, Cepheids, and young clusters.
 The dispersions in the metallicities derived from H~{\sc ii} regions \citep{ac20,ac21}, B stars \citep{np12}, Cepheids \citep{l18}, and young clusters \citep{d20} within 3 kpc of the Sun are all similar to one another and are all $\lesssim0.10$ dex.
 For neutral clouds, \citet{e22} cite the results of \citet{dc21} finding that only in this case is the dispersion in metallicity much larger ($\sim$0.28 dex).
 If our more extensive survey of neutral cloud metallicities were considered instead, the dispersion would be $\sim$0.10 dex (Section~\ref{subsec:distributions}), similar to the values obtained from other constituents of the Galactic disk.

-In Figure~\ref{fig:metal_grad}, we plot the metallicities derived for a sample of H~{\sc ii} regions located within 4 kpc of the Sun \citep{ac20,ac21} against the Galactocentric distances of those H~{\sc ii} regions \citep{md22}.
-The metallicities plotted are the total oxygen abundances of the ionized nebulae relative to the solar photospheric value \citep[$\log \epsilon_{\rm O}=8.69$;][]{a21}.
-The diagonal dashed line in the figure indicates the radial abundance gradient that pertains to the H~{\sc ii} regions.
-Also shown in Figure~\ref{fig:metal_grad} are the relative ISM metallicities derived in this work for sight lines probing neutral clouds in the solar neighborhood (out to 4 kpc).
-(The relative ISM metallicities plotted in Figure~\ref{fig:metal_grad} are those derived from fits that exclude refractory elements.)
-There is no evidence of an abundance gradient from our determinations of [M/H] (as shown by the light gray dashed line).
+In Figure~\ref{fig:metal_grad}, we plot the (relative) metallicities derived for a sample of H~{\sc ii} regions located within 4 kpc of the Sun \citep{ac20,ac21} against the Galactocentric distances of those H~{\sc ii} regions \citep{md22}.
+The plotted values are the total oxygen abundances of the ionized nebulae normalized by the oxygen abundance at the solar circle (i.e., at $R_G=8.2$ kpc).
+The diagonal dashed line in the figure, which was used to determine this offset, indicates the radial abundance gradient that pertains to the H~{\sc ii} regions.\footnote{We plot \emph{relative} metallicities for the H~{\sc ii} regions in Figure~\ref{fig:metal_grad} so that the values can be more directly compared to our results for neutral clouds.
+Also, in this way, we avoid the so-called ``abundance discrepancy problem'', where the abundances obtained from collisionally excited lines in ionized nebulae are systematically lower than the abundances derived from recombination lines.
+The abundance discrepancy for O may explain why the H~{\sc ii} region O abundances are offset from the solar value by $\sim$0.2 dex \citep[e.g., see][]{ac20,e22}.} Also shown in Figure~\ref{fig:metal_grad} are the relative ISM metallicities derived in this work for sight lines probing neutral clouds in the solar neighborhood (out to 4 kpc).
+(For this figure, we adopt the values of $[{\rm M}/{\rm H}]_{\rm ISM}$ obtained from the fits that exclude the refractory elements.)
+There is no evidence of an abundance gradient from our determinations of $[{\rm M}/{\rm H}]_{\rm ISM}$, as shown by the light gray dashed line in the figure.
+However, the overall dispersion in the relative metallicities of the neutral clouds is similar to that of the H~{\sc ii} regions within 4~kpc of the Sun.